wut-mpg/espro/_posts/2019-11-19-ultrasonic.md

 ---
 layout: task
-title: Transformata okienkowa
+title: Windowed transform
 category: lab
 lab: 4
 task: 2
-brief: Zastosowanie STFT do analizy sygnałów o charakterystyce zmiennej w czasie.
+brief: Using STFT to analyze signals changing in time
 ---

 {% comment %} https://www.freesound.org/s/177268/ {% endcomment %}

 ## Wprowadzenie

-Przy sygnałach o charakterystykach zmiennych w czasie (takich jak chociażby mowa) analiza widma całego nagrania będzie niosła jedynie informacje o całkowitym udziale danych częstotliwości w nagraniu.
-Przy analizie mowy (a ogólniej dźwięku, ale też innych sygnałów) istotne są natomiast pewne zależności czasowe oraz sekwencje występowania konkretnych częstotliwości.
-W tego typu zadaniach, zamiast analizować cały sygnał, dzieli się go na ramki o ustalonej długości oraz stopniu nachodzenia na siebie, a następnie dla każdej z nich wyznacza się transformatę Fouriera.
+Signals that are not periodic (e.g. speech) are hard to analyze using whole recording to calculate fft.
+To distinguish particular parts of the speech, words and even single phonems, one has to apply Fourier transform to smaller fragments of the recording.
+Input signal can be split into short windows, and for each of them different fft can be calculated.
+Windows can have length appropriate to the application (shorter if we want to detect small events) or longer (if we need better frequency resolution).
+Final result can be presented in the form of a spectrogram.

-## Wyznaczanie spektrogramów
+## Calculating spectrograms

-Proszę pobrać przykładowy [plik audio]({{ site.baseurl }}/public/l2/funf.wav) i załadować go do tablicy ([audioread](https://www.mathworks.com/help/matlab/ref/audioread.html)).
+Download sample [audio file]({{ site.baseurl }}/public/l2/funf.wav) and load it ([audioread](https://www.mathworks.com/help/matlab/ref/audioread.html)).
-Plik zawiera nagranie jednego słowa (*fünf*) wypowiedzianego przez kobietę.
+It is a single word (*fünf*) recorded.

 {% highlight matlab %}
-% x - nagranie
+% x - recorded samples
-% Fs - częstotliwość próbkowania
+% Fs - sampling rate
 [x, Fs] = audioread('funf.wav');
 {% endhighlight %}

 ![]({{ site.baseurl }}/public/l2/funf.png)

-Po załadowaniu proszę wyznaczyć i wyświetlić spektrogram ([spectrogram](https://www.mathworks.com/help/signal/ref/spectrogram.html)).
-Zmieniając odpowiednio parametry proszę zaobserwować związek pomiędzy wielkością okna a rozdzielczością wyznaczonego spektrum sygnału dla pojedynczego okna.
-Proszę spróbować uzyskać wyniki również dla skrajnych wartości parametrów.
+After loading the file calculate and show the [spectrogram](https://www.mathworks.com/help/signal/ref/spectrogram.html).
+Manipulate the parameters (window size, overlap) and observe the differences in the result.

 {% highlight matlab %}
-% x - sygnał
+% x - signal
-% 128 - długość okna analizy
+% 128 - window size
-% 64 - nakładanie pomiędzy kolejnymi oknami
+% 64 - window overlap
-% [] - ilość punktów FFT na okno (domyślnie)
+% [] - number of FFT points per window (default)
-% Fs - częstotliwość próbkowania sygnału
+% Fs - sampling rate
-% 'yaxis' - czętotliwości na osi y, czas na osi x spectrogram(x, 128, 64, [], Fs, 'yaxis');
+% 'yaxis' - put frequency on y axis, time on x spectrogram(x, 128, 64, [], Fs, 'yaxis');
 {% endhighlight %}